 Modeshift: What was the first thing that came to your mind after setting foot on the conference floor?
 How did you feel?

 Konstantin: Excited!
-I’ve been around this for quite a while having had chances to attend shows on three continents (APAC, Europe and US).
+I’ve been around this for quite a while having had chances to attend shows on three continents (APAC, Europe and the US).
 I am the kind of person who believes we are social animals and personal contact cannot be replaced with any digital tool.
 The energy everyone brings into the showroom makes all the difference.
 Even helping each other there to build up the booth very often you’d borrow a screwdriver from a competitor only to laugh about it later.

 M: Do you think transit events have changed during the pandemic?

 K: Not so much.
 Most people are just happy to be able to be there again.
 I don’t think masks, social distancing, and other measures were such a problem.
-We were all grateful to be there and do what inspires us.
+We were all grateful to be there and do what inspired us.

 M: What was the most important takeaway from the PPTA conference for you?

 K: At PPTA 2021 Spring into Fall, we were able to present on stage with a valued customer – South Central Transit Authority (SCTA).
-It was an amazing opportunity to give insight into our smart mobility system and have someone who actually uses it to share their experience with it.
+It was an amazing opportunity to give insight into our smart mobility system and have someone who actually uses it share their experience with it.
 A huge thanks to Greg Downing, SCTA’s Executive Director, for helping us communicate the benefits of the system!

 M: What business opportunities came forward during the conference?

 K: During the past year, government funding for transit in the area exploded.
 Many agencies are looking into options to update their fare collection systems to reflect the need for contactless payments, and that’s where we come in.
 Not only with a solution that can be implemented quickly, but that can be built upon – a fare collection system that will be up to date no matter what happens in the transit industry.
-I believe this is something that many agencies have bad experience with, having to upgrade costly and clumsy systems.
+I believe this is something that many agencies have a bad experience with, having to upgrade costly and clumsy systems.
 We are trying to do better in giving them the tools to keep up with innovations on a pay-as-you-go model.

 M: Based on your experience during the past year and a half, what trends do you see coming up on the market in the near future?